mobilerobot-io/mobilerobot.io/content/_index.md

 categories: [ robotics ]
 ---

+Hello, and welcome to the _Mobile Robot_ project.
+This project was created to document the process as we build a _useful_ Mobile Robot for under $500.

+ > A self driving vehicle capable of filming underneath and around my
+ > house for under $500USD.

+To accomplish this goal we are going to have to solve several non-trivial problems from a range of disciplines including, but not limited to:

+## Electronics and Power

+By useful we mean, to perform a task or set of tasks that some people would find useful.
+The goals is to limit ourselves to inexpensive, off the shelf electronic components and mechanical elements.

+The goal of
+this project is to build a robot that will:

 The goal of this project is to build a self driving robot that will film under my house, and collect other sensor data, it could be used as a mobile DVR or live video streamer.
 For under $500 USD!